 If there’s a golden rule in customer retention, it’s that everyone remembers a good experience.
 If a customer becomes part of something memorable, they’re more likely to return for another purchase, tell their friends about it, share their data, or engage with the brands in other ways.
-B2B companies aren’t exempt from this rule.
-In fact, 84% of B2B organizations now embrace the customer experience model.
-With the tides of competition rising, organizations will eventually turn towards B2B loyalty programs with best-in-class technologies to both maintain and improve their relationships with buyers, partners, and suppliers.
+B2B companies aren’t exempt from this rule, but they still need to realize the full power of loyalty, as only 10% of B2B businesses focus primarily on retaining existing customers, according to Gartner.
+This untapped market presents a huge opportunity for those who plan to use state-of-the-art customer retention tools, like B2B loyalty programs.
+But what are they, exactly?

 B2B loyalty programs (or B2B rewards programs) are customer retention solutions with specific features and loyalty logic designed to help businesses establish brand loyalty with the businesses they sell to.
 They differ greatly from their B2C counterparts in terms of both incentives and progression.

-With the B2B eCommerce market alone predicted to reach $1.8 Trillion by 2023, it’s understandable that companies in this vertical aim to grow their market share.
+With the B2B eCommerce market alone predicted to reach $3 Trillion by 2027, it’s understandable that companies in this vertical aim to grow their market share and eCommerce business value.
 And one way to do so is to ensure existing clients or contacts stay loyal, satisfied, and engaged.

 A consistently good member experience should never be overlooked in achieving repeat purchases.
 Combining this with more personalized experiences makes customers much more likely to repeat purchases with any brand.
 The technology that enables you to deliver the right offer at the right time to the right customer is crucial.

 Another reason why it’s a smart move for B2B companies to introduce a loyalty program is that selling to clients yields more profit than selling to consumers.
 Therefore it’s imperative to retain your most valuable clients and ensure their loyalty.
 On the other hand, recruiting new customers in the B2B space is a more time-consuming process.